-BIOLOGY 309 MOLECULAR BIOLOGY A comprehensive study of the molecular mechanisms of basic cellular functions involved in human health and disease.
-Topics include DNA structure, replication, damage and repair, and gene expression.
+BIOLOGY 309 MOLECULAR CELL BIOLOGY A comprehensive study of the molecular mechanisms of basic cellular functions involved in human health and disease.
+Topics include DNA structure, gene expression, stem cells, and cancer.
 Registration is also required in Biology 309L.

 Three hours of lecture and one three-hour laboratory.
-The laboratory teaches recombinant DNA methods, including molecular cloning, and incorporates a class research project involving a DNA library screen in yeast.
-Prerequisite: Biology 106, 208, Chemistry 103, 104, or 107, 204, 223.
-Chemistry 223 may be taken concurrently or in special circumstances may be waived with permission of the instructor.
+The laboratory incorporates a semester-long class research project that involves molecular cloning, tissue culture, transfection of mammalian cells, and studies of protein-protein interactions.
+Prerequisite: Biology 208 and Chemistry 223.
 Enrollment limited to 12 students per laboratory section.
-Offered in 2012-2013 and alternate years.
+Offered in 2014-2015 and alternate years.
 M. Grossel